jeftegoes/AwsOverview/Management & Governance/Amazon CloudWatch.md

 ## 19.3.
 Evaluating an alarm

-- When you create an alarm, you specify three settings to enable CloudWatch to evaluate when to change the alarm state:
+- When we create an alarm, we specify three settings to enable CloudWatch to evaluate when to change the alarm state:
   - **Period:** Is the length of time to evaluate the metric or expression to create each individual data point for an alarm.
 It is expressed in seconds.
   - **Evaluation Periods:** Is the number of the most recent periods, or data points, to evaluate when determining alarm state.
   - **Datapoints to Alarm:** Is the number of data points within the Evaluation Periods that must be breaching to cause the alarm to go to the ALARM state.